 - They are employed and earn wages in Connecticut

 Employees will be automatically enrolled in the program but can voluntarily opt out.
-They can also change their enrollment rate, which has a default rate of 3 percent and annual auto-escalation up to 6%.
+They can also change their enrollment rate from the default rate of 3 percent.
+There is also an annual auto-escalation up to 6%.

-Employees, should they change jobs, also can continue to contribute to the account or roll it over to another retirement account.
+Employees, should they change jobs, may continue to contribute to the account or roll it over to another retirement account.

-With the Connecticut Retirement Security Authority revising the implementation timeline, no definitive start date for a pilot has been set.
-Paychex will continue to provide updates when information is available.
-Small businesses can provide a perk such as a retirement program to enhance their ability to attract and retain younger employees and help them start building a retirement savings.
-Businesses do not have to wait for the Connecticut Secure Choice Savings Program to launch; opening a retirement plan [e.g., 401(k)] through a provider such as Paychex would satisfy the state mandate.
+Paychex will continue to monitor and provide updates if there are changes to the program or if additional information is available.
+Small businesses can provide a perk such as a retirement program to enhance their ability to attract and retain younger employees and help them start building retirement savings.
+Businesses that want to implement a workplace retirement plan such as a 401(k) can do so through a provider such as Paychex and satisfy the state mandate.

 1National Institute of Retirement Savings, “The Continuing Retirement Savings Crisis”